 “I believe that the facts stated in this mitigation statement are true.
 I understand that proceedings for contempt of court may be brought against anyone who makes, or causes to be made, a false statement in a document verified by a statement of truth without an honest belief in its truth.”

 The example shown at Appendix C carries the statement of truth which is compulsory for all hires starting on or after 30th September 2020.

+If an insurer that is unable to confirm indemnity or status as Road Traffic Act or Article 75 insurer, a customer in this situation must not simply sit back and allow hire to continue without considering ways in which a potential claim could be mitigated.
+This obligation does not necessarily extend to making a claim on their own insurance for repairs, but it is important that both the CHO and the potential insurer collaborate in this regard.

 4.4 The CHO will normally provide the customer with an appropriate class of replacement vehicle based upon the customer’s need.
 The at fault driver’s insurer should be consulted in the event of a dispute about the class of vehicle to which the customer is entitled.
 Customers may opt for a higher class vehicle than is needed or an extension of the hire period at their own cost.

 4.5 Where the vehicle owned is a prestige vehicle the CHO will make enquiries to ensure the customer has a need for such a vehicle.
-Where the vehicle is over 6 years old,it is the exception, rather than the rule, that a similar prestige replacement is required.
-Need will then be determined by the make, model, value and use of the vehicle.
+Where the accident damaged vehicle is over 6 years old, the rule is that need will be determined by reference to the accident damaged vehicle’s GTA Group and sub-group with one step down to the sub-group below for each complete year that the accident damaged vehicle is over 6 years old.
+The maximum step-down will be to the lowest sub-group in that Group.
+Both sides should at all times bear in mind the duty to mitigate referred at clause 4.3.
+This clause 4.5 must be read in conjunction with clause 4.4.
+In addition, the value of the customer’s own vehicle is a relevant consideration when assessing need.
+FAQ 61 provides further guidance on the meaning of “prestige”.

 4.6 The hire period commences when the customer both needs and takes delivery of the replacement vehicle.
 Where it was reasonable for the customer to believe the vehicle to be unusable and/or unroadworthy but the engineer subsequently confirms the vehicle to be usable, the hire will be paid up to the date the disagreement is resolved.
 ‘Roadworthy' embraces 'usable and roadworthy' so as to include aspects such as deficient locks, panel damage or a need for a prestige vehicle.
 It is accepted that the position is different if the customer's objective seems to be to act in a wholly unreasonable manner.